mhmzdev/hacktoberfest-flutter/README.md

 We wil merge your PR, Thanks for being Patience. 🙏

 ## 4. Celebrate - you've done your first pull request!!
 Yay!!
-Refresh your profile at <a href="https://hacktoberfest.digitalocean.com/">Hacktoberfest</a> and see your update. 🎉
+Refresh your profile at <a href="https://hacktoberfest.digitalocean.com/">Hacktoberfest</a> and see the updates. 🎉